-Heart disease is a leading cause of death, but it's not inevitable.
-While you can't change some risk factors — such as family history, sex or age — there are plenty of ways you can reduce your risk of heart disease.
+Heart disease is a leading cause of death.
+You can't change some risk factors for it, such as family history, sex at birth or age.
+But you can take plenty of other steps to lower your risk of heart disease.

-Get started with these seven tips for boosting your heart health:
+Get started with these eight tips to boost your heart health:

 1. Don't smoke or use tobacco

 One of the best things you can do for your heart is to stop smoking or using smokeless tobacco.
-Even if you're not a smoker, be sure to avoid secondhand smoke.
+Even if you're not a smoker, be sure to stay away from secondhand smoke.

 Chemicals in tobacco can damage the heart and blood vessels.
-Cigarette smoke reduces the oxygen in the blood, which increases blood pressure and heart rate because the heart has to work harder to supply enough oxygen to the body and brain.
+Cigarette smoke lowers the oxygen in the blood, which raises blood pressure and heart rate.
+That's because the heart has to work harder to supply enough oxygen to the body and brain.